 The only roadblock to a great offer is imagination and knowledge of what your customer’s needs and wants are.
-Will your prospects find your offer of value?
-Will they find it useful and helpful?
-Will your competition scratch their heads and wonder how you can do that?
+Will your prospects find your offer of value; will they find it useful and helpful; and, will your competition scratch their heads and wonder how you can do that?

 Your offer should always be tied to strings that tie into other parts of your campaign.
 It has to make sense with what you are promoting and to who you are promoting to.

 Direct mail is a direct response media.
 With direct mail, you can target directly and exactly who you want to do business with.
 The direct mail offer you use has to make sense and I’m not suggesting that you have to lose your shirt to get results.
 What I am saying is you have to be realistic and you have to know what your customers and prospects will find of value.